search Where Thought Leaders go for Growth

 Service Revenue $500

-They are recorded like deferred revenue.
-It is if you decide to pay something in advance like your office rent for the rest of the year.
+👉 For example, you decided to pay your office rent in advance, for the rest of the year.
 Since your rent is $12,000, you will have to record the $1,000 for the rent expenses.

 DATE ACCOUNT DEBIT CREDIT